sandeshshinde284-bit/analystiq-hackathon/README.md

 5.  **Historical Analysis & Trend Tracking:**
     *   Save all analyses for a particular startup over time, allowing investors to track its progress, metric improvements, and how its story has evolved from one funding round to the next.

+6.   **AI Diligence Co-pilot:** An interactive chat interface allowing investors to ask follow-up questions directly to the AI about the analysis (e.g., "What are the biggest risks you see in their go-to-market strategy?"), turning the static report into a dynamic conversation.

+7.   **Sentiment & Story Arc Analysis:** Go beyond numbers by analyzing founder call transcripts to generate a sentiment graph.
+This visualizes the founder's confidence and conviction throughout their narrative, providing insights into crucial "human signals" that experienced investors look for.
 ---

 ## 12. Screen Designs & Wireframes